cwmonkey/StarboundMods/README.md

 ### OWC Planned Mods

 * Some way to generate wooden logs if a planet has no trees.
 Emergency pixel printer?
 Furniture recycler?
-* Some way to get to the Precursor ruins to get Precursor mats.
-Precursor Data-Key recipe?
-Precursor teleporter recipe?
 * Automatically choose rusted BYOS ship
 * Possibly a way to unlock the FU Shoggoth mission
 * Possibly a way to get to the Science Outpost
 * Possibly a way to get to the Outpost
-* Possibly a way to unlock all quests on pad
+* Add a way to unlock all quests on pad
 * A way to make all bees (via breeding and/or new frames)
-* Unlock required techs (by default or in first level tech unlock)

 ## Misc Mods: